Zero to Sixties in Five Pedals: Five Modern Effects that Conjure Far-Out, Vintage Tones

 Vox V846-HW Hand-Wired Wah Wah

-Vox actually created the first wah pedal in the '60s, spawning an army of imitators that continues to grow, NAMM after NAMM.
-Back in the day, the Vox wah and its competitors found their way into the hands — or in this case, the feet — of countless top-notch rock guitarists, from Hendrix to Jeff Beck to Jimmy Page to Eric Clapton.
+Vox actually created the first wah pedal in the Sixties, spawning an army of imitators that continues to grow, NAMM Show after NAMM Show.
+Back in the day, the Vox wah and its competitors found their way into the hands—or in this case, the feet—of countless top-notch rock guitarists, from Hendrix to Jeff Beck to Jimmy Page to Eric Clapton.
 But again, Vox was there first.

-In 2011, the company issued its V846-HW Hand-Wired Wah Wah Pedal, which does a fine job of capturing the tone, feel and weight of the original Vox pedal.
-Every component in the new model — inductors, resistors, capacitors and the potentiometer — is carefully selected.
+Just a few years ago (2011), the company issued its V846-HW Hand-Wired Wah Wah Pedal, which does a fine job of capturing the tone, feel and weight of the original Vox pedal.
+Every component in the new model—inductors, resistors, capacitors and the potentiometer—is carefully selected.
 And like its name suggests, each unit features hand-wired turret board construction with no printed circuit boards.
 The only difference is a true bypass, a handy update for modern players.

 Dunlop Jimi Hendrix Fuzz Face Distortion

-The '60s may have started out clean, but by the end of the decade there were some pretty gnarly distortion and fuzz sounds filling clubs and arenas around the world.
+The Sixties may have started out clean, but by the end of the decade there were some pretty gnarly distortion and fuzz sounds filling clubs and arenas around the world.

 Hand-wired and built around a BC108 silicon transistor, the Hendrix Fuzz Face is nothing less than a meticulous reproduction of the original pedal, one you'll need if you'll want to summon your inner-voodoo child.

-And if a Tone Bender is more your thing, check out the OC81D Williams Vintage Tone MK11 Professional, as used by Ben King, the current Yardbirds guitarist.
+And if a Tone Bender is more your thing, check out the OC81D Williams Vintage Tone MK11 Professional, as used by Ben King, a former Yardbirds guitarist.

 Electro-Harmonix Ravish Sitar

-As we say in the 2013 Guitar World Buyer's Guide, it's the "world's best sitar emulation for guitar.
+As we say in a recent Guitar World Buyer's Guide, it's the "world's best sitar emulation for guitar.
 With the Ravish Sitar pedal, Electro-Harmonix has streamlined the essence of the sitar into a compact enclosure that offers a polyphonic lead voice a tunable sympathetic string drones that dramatically react to your playing with adjustable timbre."